nikita0930/fullstack-capstone-project/user-story.md

 **So that** I can access my personalized dashboard

 ## Details and Assumptions
-* Users must register before logging in
+* Users must have a registered account before logging in
 * Authentication uses email and password
 * Secure session or token-based authentication is implemented